jsofri/SonySim/README.md

  }
  ```
  #### Symbol Table
- An object that stores all scopes data. encapsulate a `list<unordered_map<string, VarData>>`. each map represents a scope.
+ A global object that stores all scopes data. encapsulate a `list<unordered_map<string, VarData>>`. each map represents a scope.
  the innermost scope will be in the start of list and outermost scope will be in the end.
  Use mutex due to multi-threading on object.
- #### New Values

-1. a flowchart of: client, server, simulator
-2. multithreading
-3. how the data is stored (global vars) - link to flowchart
+ #### Update Simulator Queue
+ A global queue used by main thread and client thread. main thread enqueue VarData structs of variables whose value has been modified, and client thread dequeue these values and send `set` commands to the simulator

+---
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+---

 ## License
 Free License (unless you're a BIU student...)